jbodart-argenx/vsce-log-viewer/README.md

-# jbodart-argenx.log-viewer README
+# jbodart-argenx-log-viewer README

-This is the README for your extension "jbodart-argenx.log-viewer".
-It automatically scans any .log file open in a VScode Editor, for Errors, Warnings, and problematic Notes for SAS log files format, and writes diagnostics to the VScode "Problems" panel.
+This extension automatically scans any .log file open in a VScode Editor, for Errors, Warnings, and problematic Notes for SAS log files format, and writes diagnostics to the VScode "Problems" panel.

 ## Features